Skip to main content

 Opens a browser to authenticate.
 If you don’t have an account, one will be created.
 How it works:

-1. The CLI generates a unique auth ID via the Circuit API
+1. The CLI generates a unique auth handoff ID via the Circuit API.

-2. Opens your browser to the Circuit login page with the auth ID
+2. Opens your browser to the Circuit login page with the handoff ID.

 The login flow has a 300-second timeout.
 If authentication is not completed in time, the CLI exits.
 Stored credentials: